 At that time, I started using the MyCelium mobile wallet to store these bitcoins.
 However, we all know how easy it is to hack a mobile phone.
 Being from the information technology field and having a keen interest in information security, I knew it was not wise to trust my mobile phone for holding large amounts of Bitcoin and other cryptocurrencies.

 That is when I discovered paper wallets, which sounded like the best option for holding Bitcoin for a long period of time, but it still seemed a little too inconvenient.

 I was like, “What the heck… Let me order this.
-In the worse case scenario, I will be sharing a review and telling the world not to waste their money.”
-But oh boy, I was so far away from that worst case scenario…
+In the worst-case scenario, I will be sharing a review and telling the world not to waste their money.”
+But oh boy, I was so far away from that worst-case scenario…

 - “Hey, Harsh!
 Should I buy Ledger Nano S?”

 My answer is: Definitely.